google/certificate-transparency/DEPRECATED.md

 [Trillian Log Backend](https://github.com/google/trillian)

-The C++ log server implementation in this repository keeps its Merkle tree in memory, which means two things: before it can handle requests, it has to load all the leaf hashes, which adds a significant startup delay (some log operators have seen startup time upwards of an hour), and also, that there's upper limits on the number of entries a log server can handle, related to the memory usage.
+The C++ log server implementation in this repository keeps its Merkle tree in memory, which means two things:

+* Before it can handle requests, it has to load all the leaf hashes, which adds a significant startup delay.
+Some log operators have seen startup time upwards of an hour.
-Trillian provides a storage-based general (based on blobs rather than X.509 and such structures) Merkle tree platform that is much more scalable.
-A given request might have higher latency, due to having to perform lookups into the storage system, but fairly constant, and in exchange, the startup time is constant, and the number of entries a log server can contain is vastly higher (based on available disk storage rather than memory).
+* There's an upper limit on the number of entries a log server can handle, because it will run out of memory.

+Trillian is a new implementation providing these features (and more!):

+* Serves from storage not memory, can handle much larger Merkle Trees.
+* The underlying log is based on blobs rather than X.509 and such structures allowing new applications to be built easily.
+* A single log server can serve many Merkle Trees / CT Logs.

 CTFE (which is in the certificate-transparency-go repository) then simply implements the CT API on top of Trillian.

-Also, while the "classic" Google CT logs (such as Rocketeer, Pilot, Icarus, etc) are written in C++, they share very little code with the open source C++ log server (the low level Merkle tree code, and some serialisation code), but the newer Google CT logs (such as the Argon and Xenon logs) are Trillian based to a much greater degree, sharing something like over 80% of the code with the open source version (there are some interfaces for storage and a few other things that we have different implementations).
+The "classic" Google CT logs (such as Rocketeer, Pilot, Icarus, etc) are written in C++, they share very little code with the open source C++ log server.
+This includes the low level Merkle tree code, and some serialisation.

+The newer Google CT logs (such as the Argon and Xenon logs) are Trillian based and share over ~80% of the code with the open source version.
+We're running it ourselves and heavily invested in it working correctly.